 The Trustee will accept contributions of cash or securities (other than securities exempt from federal income tax).
 Contributions of real property or stock of closely-held companies may be accepted by the Trustee on a case-by-case basis when accompanied by an appraisal acceptable to the Trustee.
 The Trustee may require an additional appraisal of any contributed property.
 The Trustee reserves the right, in its sole discretion, to decline contributions to the Fund that it does not believe would serve the best interests of the Contributors, the income beneficiaries, the remainderman, and the Fund.
 For example, the Trustee might decline to accept a gift of real property which, in the Trustee's opinion, may be difficult to sell in the foreseeable future for its appraised value.
-In any event, the Trustee will not accept contributions will be accepted in the minimum amount of \$10,000 each.
+In any event, the Trustee will not accept contributions of tangible personal property or property encumbered by any indebtedness.
+Contributors' initial contributions will be accepted in the minimum amount of \$10,000 each.
 The Trustee may accept or reject any contribution, regardless of amount or character, notwithstanding anything to the contrary in this Offering Summary.